How to Write the Montclair State University Essay 2020-2021

 Montclair State University is a public university located in Montclair, New Jersey.
 Its campus sprawls across 252 acres and is home to 21,000 students total, 17,000 of which are undergraduates.
 The university offers 11 colleges and schools, including the New Jersey School of Conservation, an environmental education field campus in Stokes State Forest.

-Montclair State is ranked 166 in the US News and World Report, and has an acceptance rate of 71%.
-Admitted students have an average SAT score of 974, and a class rank in the 65th percentile.
+Montclair State is ranked #166 in National Universities by US News and World Report, and has an acceptance rate of 71%.
+Admitted students typically score between 1000-1060 on the SAT.

 The school doesn’t accept the Common App, so students will need to apply using Monclair State’s specific portal.
 If you’re interested in becoming a Red Hawk, keep reading to learn tips on how to answer Montclair State’s supplemental essay.
 Want to know your chances at Montclair State?
 Calculate your chances for free right now.